The Vermont Statutes Online

 (6) “Historic property” or “resource” means any building, structure, object, district, area, or site that is significant in the history, architecture, archaeology, or culture of this State, its communities, or the nation.

-(7) “Secretary” means the Secretary of the Agency of Commerce and Community Development.
+(7) “Secretary” means the Secretary of Commerce and Community Development.

-(8) “Site” means any aboriginal mound, fort, earthwork, village location, burial ground, historic or prehistoric ruin, mine, cave, or other location which is or may be source of important archaeological data.
+(8) “Site” means any aboriginal mound, fort, earthwork, village location, burial ground, historic or prehistoric ruin, mine, cave, or other location that is or may be source of important archaeological data.

 (9) “Specimen” means a relic, artifact, remain, object, or any other evidence of a historical, prehistorical, archaeological, or anthropological nature, which may be found on or below the surface of the earth, and which has scientific or historical value as an object of antiquity, as an aboriginal relic, or as an archaeological sample.